How to Install Vinyl Siding

 Step 2: Install Corner Posts

 Before the siding itself can be hung, a number of accessories must be installed first.
-This includes starter strip, corner posts, window flashing, trim and corner post, hanging the corner post in position.
+This includes starter strip, corner posts, window flashing, trim and corner post, and hanging the corner post in position.
 The balance of the nailing must be in the center of the slots at 8" to 12" on center.
 If more than one length is required, refer to the following note for cutting and overlapping instructions.

 - Overlap the upper piece over the lower piece by cutting away 1" of the nailing flange on the top piece.
 Overlap 3/4", allowing 1/4" for expansion.